Shameer Rasooldeen: Career

 In 2014 under the leadership of Shameer, News First introduced 'News 1st UReport', a platform for every Sri Lankan to report news with the use of their mobile phones.
 Currently, there are over 50,000 UReporters island-wide.
 In the meantime, under the supervision of Mr. R. Rajamahendran, Shameer acts as the mentor in the News First 'Gammadda program', which primarily focused on the development of rural areas of Sri Lanka.
 Shameer was also instrumental in handing over the Gammadda publications to the University of Oxford Library.
 In 2014 he was awarded the Most Outstanding Young Person of the Year (TOYP) award by Junior Chamber International.
 Since 2015, Shameer hosts the news program "Face the Nation", a weekly current affairs talk show in Sri Lanka.

 In 2016, he was promoted as CEO to head the tea operations of AF Jones Exporters Ceylon Private Limited, a subsidiary of the Capital Maharaja Organization, and became the youngest CEO at the age of 31.
 Under his leadership and guidance, the company has become one of the fastest-growing companies of the Capital Maharaja Group.
 In 2017, Shameer was also selected by the Asia Foundation to its Asia 21 list of young leaders and attended the fellowship in Melbourne, Australia.
 In 2019, he was awarded The Maharaja Gold Medal for Business Achievements at the 42nd Annual Progress Review Ceremony of Capital Maharaja Organization Limited.

+On 17th August 2023, Rasooldeen was appointed to the main board of the Capital Maharaja Organization. becoming the youngest sitting member of the Capital Maharaja Organization's Board of Directors and the first appointment of Sashi Rajamahendran, after he took up the post of managing director of Capital Maharaja Group.
+He currently holds the position of group director at the Capital Maharaja Organization and heads the export arm of the Group, AF Jones Exporters Ceylon (pvt) Ltd.